 - Schedule initial release date for distribution and exhibition

-Each shoot is different based on size of budget, production staff, acting talent, experience of director, weather, locations, and back up plans.
+Each shoot is different based on size of budget, production staff, acting talent, experience of director, weather, locations, and alternate plans.
 It is essential during this process for the director to keep the film on target, on budget and on schedule.
 If the shooting schedule gets too far behind, studio executives or the financial backers may show up on the set to right the ship.
-The production stage for a feature can last anywhere from four-weeks, to several months, to years (this all depends on the scope and budget of the project).
-Castaway (2000) with Tom Hanks and Oscar-winner Moonlight (2016) were both shot in about a month, while major epic films like Lord of the Rings can take a year or two to shoot.
+The production stage for a feature film can last anywhere from four-weeks, to several months, to years (this all depends on the scope and budget of the project).
+Castaway (2000) with Tom Hanks , Oscar-winner Moonlight (2016) were both shot in about a month.
+Parasite (2019) took about four-months to shoot, while major epic films like Lord of the Rings can take a year or two to shoot.

 Here are some of the things to expect in the production stage:

 - The Execution of the plan happen here

 This is when puzzle pieces all comes together.
 In many ways, this can be one of the most challenging stages of filmmaking.
 I’ve often said that the most important job in film is that of the editor.
 The editor must find a way to take the chaos and mayhem of thousands of images, notes, sound takes, music, special effects, and more and develop it into something cohesive that will please the director, the producers, and most importantly … impact the audience.
 That job can truly be one of the most difficult tasks of any crew member.